NREL/torc/docs/usage.rst

 Cloud Compute Nodes
 -------------------
-We currently do not any automated support for worker scheduling or job execution, but plan to add it soon.
-The existing SLURM script can easily be adapted to pull and run jobs from nodes that you allocate.
+We currently do not perform compute node scheduling, but plan to add it soon.
+The existing ``wms workflow run-local`` command will work on an allocated node.